piercekg/MVP/README.md

 ### **For anyone who needs a daily dose of Stevie Nicks** ###

 ## Summary ##
   Visitors to this web app will be treated to a random selection from the catalogues of Stevie Nicks and Fleetwood Mac.
-Users can log in to save songs to their list of favorites.
+Users can save songs they enjoy to their list of favorites.

 ## Problem ##
-  Sometimes you want to hear Stevie Nicks sing something and just want to be surprised by what it is
+  Sometimes you want to hear Stevie Nicks sing something and just want to be surprised by what it is.

 ## Solution ##
   Using track data from Spotify's web API and embedded playback with Spotify's Web Playback SDK, the app serves up a random track from the catalogues of Stevie Nicks and Fleetwood Mac.
-User's can sign in (enter an email address) to add the current song to their personal list of favorites.
-Future features include serving up songs that match a user's mood.
+User's can add the current song to their personal list of favorites.
+Future features include exporting a user's list of favorites as a Spotify playlist, and serving up songs that match a user's mood.

-## From the Creator ##
+## From the Creators ##
   "Finally people have somewhere to turn when they've got a fever and the only prescription is Stevie Nicks."

 ## How to Get Started ##